HumanCompatibleAI/evaluating-rewards/README.md

 NPEC distance of these rewards from the ground-truth; 2b) trains policies using RL on the learned reward models; 3) evaluates the resulting policies.

-The second script, `table_combined`, generates a table and also computes the EPIC and ERC distances of the learned reward models from the ground truth.
+The second script, `combined`, generates a table and also computes the EPIC and ERC distances of the learned reward models from the ground truth.

 ## License